 With my job coming to an end at Kingston University we decided that it was too expensive to try setting up a business in south-west London, so we moved to Loughborough where Jamie took residence in his grandparents' attic to work on Ohh Deer while I got a stable job at Nottingham Trent University to make sure we had a safety net if we needed it.
 Within a year, the business was going from strength to strength, which allowed me to leave my job to also work full-time on the business.

 We’re often asked why it’s called ‘Ohh Deer’… in truth, the answer is pretty dull.
 We just wrote loads of random words on a piece of paper and that’s the one that seemed to stick.
 A quick company check and domain name search made us add that extra ‘h’ to the Ohh!

 How do you choose illustrators you're going to work with?
 And how does someone apply?

-So you love to support illustrators who are trying to break into the industry?
+You love to support illustrators who are trying to break into the industry.
 How?

 You've had huge success on social media.
 What's been your secret?

 I don’t think we really have a secret other than the content we share.
 With a name like ‘Ohh Deer’ we feel that we can easily mix our illustrated content with other funny photographic content.
 We’ve always known that social media is the way to go as we’ve grown up with the internet and seen how these platforms form a vital part of people’s lives.